Ardrossan: Ferry services

 A regular ferry service from Ardrossan to Brodick on the Isle of Arran has run since 1834.
 The ferry departs every two hours and 45 minutes Monday–Saturday and takes 55 minutes.
-A ferry service to Campbeltown started on 23 May 2013.
+A summer-only ferry service to Campbeltown started on 23 May 2013, however it was cancelled for 2020 during the Covid pandemic, and as of 2026 had yet to be reinstated.